apache/arrow/docs/source/developers/python.rst

 .. note::

-   As of April 2019, using conda to build Arrow on macOS is complicated by the fact that the `conda-forge compilers require an older macOS SDK <https://stackoverflow.com/a/55798942>`_.
+   Using conda to build Arrow on macOS is complicated by the fact that the `conda-forge compilers require an older macOS SDK <https://stackoverflow.com/a/55798942>`_.
-   Homebrew may be a better choice on macOS until this is resolved.
+   Conda offers some `installation instructions <https://docs.conda.io/projects/conda-build/en/latest/resources/compiler-tools.html#macos-sdk>`_;
+   the alternative would be to use :ref:`Homebrew <python-homebrew>` and ``pip`` instead.

 Let's create a conda environment with all the C++ build and Python dependencies from conda-forge, targeting development for Python 3.7: